-A significant body of work has addressed the problem of discovering constraints over relational data.
-Dependencies are discovered over the attributes of a given schema and encoded into formalisms, such as Functional Dependencies [15] and Denial Constraints [16].
-However, these techniques cannot be applied to KBs for three main reasons: (i) the schema-less nature of RDF data and the open world assumption; (ii) traditional approaches rely on the assumption that data is either clean or has a negligible amount of errors, which is not the case with KBs; (iii) even when the algorithms are designed to support more errors [9, 25], there are scalability issues on large RDF datasets: a direct application of relational database techniques on RDF KBs requires the materialization of all possible predicate combinations into relational tables.
-Recently, Fan et. al. [26] laid the theoretical foundations of Functional Dependencies on Graphs.
-However, their language covers only a portion of our negative rules and does not include general literal comparisons, which we have shown to be useful when detecting errors in KBs.
+A significant body of work has addressed the problem of discovering constraints over relational data, e.g., [6].
+However, these techniques cannot be applied to KBs because of the schema-less nature of RDF data and the OWA.
+Traditional approaches rely on the assumption that data is either clean or has a negligible amount of errors, which is not the case with KBs, and, even when the algorithms are designed to tolerate errors [1], [15], a direct application of relational database techniques on RDF KBs requires the prohibitive materialization of all possible predicate combinations into relational tables.
+Recently, theoretical foundations of Functional Dependencies on Graphs have been laid [11].
+However, their language covers only a portion of our negative rules and does not include general literal comparisons.

-RuDiK is the first approach that is generic enough to discover both positive and negative rules in RDF KBs.
-Rule mining approaches designed for positive rule discovery in RDF KBs, such as AMIE [8] and OP algorithm [12], load the entire KB into memory prior to the graph traversal step.
-This is a constraint for their applicability over large KBs, and neither of these two approaches can afford value comparison.
-In contrast to them, by generating the graph on-demand, RuDiK discovers rules on a small fraction of the KB.
-This makes it scalable and the low memory footprint enables a bigger search space with rules that can have literal comparisons.
-We showed in the experimental section how RuDiK outperforms AMIE both in final accuracy and running time.
-Finally, [11] recommends new facts by using association rule mining techniques.
-Their rules are made only of constants and are therefore less general than the rules generated by RuDiK.
+Rule mining approaches designed for positive rule discovery in RDF KBs load the entire KB into memory prior to the graph traversal step [13], [5].
+This is a limitation for their applicability over large KBs, and neither of these two approaches consider value comparison.
+In contrast to them, RUDIK load in memory a small fraction of the KB.
+This makes it scalable and the low memory footprint enables a bigger search space with rules that have literal comparisons.
+Finally, association rules can be mined to recommend new facts [2], but such rules are made of constants only and are therefore less general than the rules generated by RUDIK.

-ILP systems such as WARMR [17] and ALEPH1 are designed to work under the CWA and require the definition of positive and negative error-free examples.
-It has been showed how this assumption does not hold in KBs and that AMIE outperforms these two systems [8].
-Sherlock [20] is an ILP system that extracts first-order Horn Rules from Web text.
-While extending RuDiK to free text is an interesting future work, the statistical significance estimate needs a threshold to discover meaningful rules.
-Detection of semantic errors in KBs has also been tackled by using ILP methods to discover axioms concerning properties' domain and range restrictions that identify contradictions [24].
-Another approach identifies outliers after grouping subjects by type [27].
-For example, for "population" it groups by "city" and "state" and then detects anomalies.
-Both methods are orthogonal to our negative rules.
-Finally, the output of our rules can be modeled as the result of a link prediction problem over the KB [?].
+ILP systems such as WARMR [8], Sherlock [18], and ALEPH1 are designed to work under the CWA and require the definition of positive and negative error-free examples.
+It has been showed how this assumption does not hold in KBs and that AMIE outperforms this kind of systems [13].
+Detection of semantic errors in KBs has also been tackled with approaches that are orthogonal to negative rules.
+For example, discovering domain and range restrictions [23], or identifying outliers after grouping subjects by type [25].
+Finally, the output of our rules can be modeled as the result of a link prediction problem over the KB [10].
 However, we focus on logical rules for their benefits as "white boxes", including the possibility of doing static analysis, execution optimization, and interpretability.